-SOURCE: 57 FR 10982, Apr.
-1, 1992, unless otherwise noted.
+Source: $87\ 60875$, Oct.
+7, 2022, unless otherwise noted.

-§1102.1 Authority, purpose and scope.
+§1102.1 Authority, purpose, and scope.

 (a) Authority.
-This subpart is issued under section 1119(b) of title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 ("FIRREA") (12 U.S.C. §3348(b)).
+This subpart is issued under section 1119(b) of Title XI of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (Title XI; 12 U.S.C.
+3348(b)).

 (b) Purpose and scope.
-This subpart prescribes rules of practice and procedure governing temporary waiver proceedings under Section 1119(b) of title XI of FIRREA (12 U.S.C.
+This subpart prescribes rules of practice and procedure governing temporary waiver proceedings under section 1119(b) of Title XI (12 U.S.C.
 3348(b)).
-These procedures apply whenever a State appraiser regulatory agency requests the Appraisal Subcommittee of the Federal Financial Institutions Examination Council ("ASC") for a waiver of any requirement relating to certification or licensing of a person to perform appraisals under title XI of FIRREA.
-They also apply whenever the ASC, based on sufficient, credible information or requests received from other persons or entities, initiates a temporary waiver proceeding.
+These procedures apply whenever a Request for Temporary Waiver is submitted to the Appraisal Subcommittee (ASC) of the Federal Financial Institutions Examination Council (FFIEC) for a temporary waiver of any requirement relating to State certification or licensing (credentialing requirements) of persons eligible to perform appraisals for federally related transactions (FRTs) under Title XI.
+These procedures also apply in the event the ASC receives a Petition requesting the ASC initiate a temporary waiver proceeding.
+This subpart also contains the ASC's interpretations of terms used in section 1119(b) of Title XI.